Answers to all your questions about the SON Conformity Assessment Programme and the SONCAP Certificate.

 - Used products other than automobiles

-To find out if your product is subject to the SONCAP program and whether you need a Product Certificate (PC) and a SONCAP Certificate (SC), please contact your nearest Cotecna office.back to top
+To find out if your product is subject to the SONCAP program and whether you need a Product Certificate (PC) and a SONCAP Certificate (SC), please contact us.

-Exporters to Nigeria must demonstrate compliance with the program.
-This applies only to goods subject to the program.
+Exporters to Nigeria must demonstrate compliance with the programme.
+This applies only to goods that are subject to the programme.
 The process of conformity assessment must take place in the exporting country.
-Please refer to the Certification Process section of this website in order to learn how you can demonstrate compliance with the SONCAP program.back to top
+Please refer to the Certification Process section of this website in order to learn how you can demonstrate compliance with the SONCAP programme.

 It will depend on the products being imported into Nigeria.
-If your product is subject to the SONCAP program, you will need to have a SONCAP Certificate.
-Please refer to question 3 in order to determine if your products are subject to the SONCAP program or not.back to top
+If your product is subject to the SONCAP programme, you will need to have a SONCAP Certificate.
+Please refer to the exempted product list in order to determine if your products are subject to the SONCAP programme or not.

 The exporter should contact Cotecna with the relevant documentation and relevant information in order to start the process towards obtaining a SONCAP Certificate.
-See our Certification Process page for more information.back to top
+See our Certification Process page for more information.

 Some fees are fixed, please see the table below.
 However, the full costs depend on the product type and can be determined when the exporter contacts a Cotecna office.
 Based upon the relevant documentation and the relevant information, a price/quotation can be issued.